 Ever since deciding to begin my career path towards Voice Acting, YouTube and Let’s Plays, I have been gradually assembling the pieces needed for the perfect set up.

 Around this time last year.
 My fiancee and I had just moved to a Las Vegas, and were living with her sister while searching for apartments.
 I spent my free time scouring the internet for Black Friday / Cyber Monday deals and reading reviews on what the best equipment to start with was.
 As always, my top concerns were price, quality, reputation and durability.

 I was debating whether or not a USB Microphone would be the best choice for me.
-The plug-and-play convenience of them was very appealing as I was just starting out, as was the fact that there was no need to convert an analog signal to a digital one.
+The plug-and-play convenience of them was very appealing as I was just starting out and ha no clue as to how to properly mix audio.
 However, I had also read that they can suffer from latency which can potentially become an annoyance during the editing phase.
 In the end, I decided to take my chances and go the USB route for the sake of convenience and price point.

 I had narrowed it down to the Blue Snowball and the Blue Yeti.
 While both looked like great options for a novice such as myself, I was swayed towards the Blue Snowball.
 It looked easy to use, Blue had a more than decent reputation for build quality, and the price was about half as much as the Blue Yeti at the time.

 There are two versions of the Snowball, the first being the iCE edition which is the “bare bones” model and the standard version which includes a switch on the back with 3 different positions to better suit specific needs while recording.
 The later is the version I will be talking about.

 When my Blue Snowball arrived, it actually sat in my closet, in the box for bout 4 months.
 This was due to the fact that I didn’t have a work space to put it.
 When we found a place of our own, I was finally able to find a temporary home for the mic, which was on the floor in front of my TV, which at the time was acting as a display.